-Bringing together churches of West Yorkshire and the Dales in common witness and mission.
+Bringing together churches of West Yorkshire and west North Yorkshire in common witness and mission.

 IN THE FOREFRONT OF CHRISTIAN UNITY @wyec1

-Click here for our Autumn 2014 Unity Post newsletter, with latest news, events and vacancies for churches across West Yorkshire and the Dales.
+- Read our Autumn 2014 Unity Post newsletter, with news, events and vacancies across West Yorkshire and western North Yorkshire.

 WYEC AND CATHOLIC BISHOPS IN NATIONAL ECUMENISM CELEBRATIONS

 Dozens of national and international church leaders including the Cardinal Archbishop of Westminster, the President of the Methodist Conference, and an Anglican archbishop, gathered in Leeds to mark a ground breaking decree made 50 years ago which paved the way for better ecumenical relations between churches.

 To mark the signing, fifty years ago, of the "Unitatis Redintegratio", by the second Vatican Council, an ecumenical service of Vespers took place at St Anne’s Roman Catholic Cathedral in Leeds.
 The Bishop for West Yorkshire & the Dales, Nick Baines, along with the Bishop of Pontefract, Tony Robinson, and the Bishop of Doncaster, Peter Burrows represented the Anglican church, while thirty Catholic bishops were also in attendance at the service jointly organised by WYEC, Leeds Cathedral, the Catholic Bishop’s Conference for England and Wales.